-alternatives?
-In terms of understanding possible alternatives and how well they might work in practice, agencies benefit from having information from experience with different solutions.
+14 15 16 17 18 19 20 2122 23 24 25 26 ADMINISTRATIVE CONFERENCE OF THE UNITED STATES - to these problems.
+What possible alternative rules or rule designs might help solve the problems?
+How effective are these alternatives likely to be in addressing the underlying - 9 problems?
+Are there constraints, barriers, or unanticipated consequences that arise in the use of - 10 these different alternatives?
+In terms of understanding possible alternatives and how well they - 11 might work in practice, agencies benefit from having information from experience with different - solutions.
 Learning from experience is the focus of this recommendation.

-Learning from Regulatory Experience

-No uniform or tidy formula exists as to how agencies should generate, gather, and analyze the data necessary to support sound regulatory decisions.
+Learning from Regulatory Experience No uniform or tidy formula exists as to how agencies should generate, gather, and analyze the data necessary to facilitate the learning needed to support sound regulatory decisions.
 A variety of well-accepted and widely-used methods exist from which agencies may choose, with the appropriate choices often varying agency by agency and even from situation to situation.
 Practical considerations such as resource and data availability will affect the choices agencies make about the methods of learning used to support regulatory decisionmaking.
-Still, it is possible to identify some of the main methods for learning that agencies should consider using at different stages of the rulemaking lifecycle.
-These methods, which are not necessarily mutually exclusive, can be used before or after a rule is adopted, and they may be considered on occasion as part of the final rule itself, which might be structured to facilitate future learning by agency officials.
+Still, it is possible to identify some of the main methods for learning from experience that are available to agencies and which they should be encouraged to consider using at different stages of the rulemaking lifecycle.
+These methods, which are not necessarily mutually exclusive, can be used before or after a rule is adopted, and they may potentially be considered on occasion as part of the final rule itself, which might be structured to encourage or allow for variation that can facilitate future learning by agency officials.
 Variation is the key to agency learning.
-In this context, "variation" can refer to differences among jurisdictions or across time, with some jurisdictions or time periods having in place a version of a rule and others having in place a different version of the rule (or no applicable rule at all).
-It can also refer to differences among regulated entities or people within

-&lt;sup>5 A general discussion of factors to consider in choosing methods and measurements in regulatory learning can be found in Cary Coglianese, Measuring Regulatory Excellence, in ACHIEVING REGULATORY EXCELLENCE 291-305 (Cary Coglianese ed., 2017) [hereinafter Coglianese, Measuring Regulatory Excellence].

-&lt;sup>6 Cross-sectional analysis means analysis of data collected across at least two groups or jurisdictions, with one that is subject to the intervention (such as regulation) and one that is not.
+In this context, "variation" can refer to differences among jurisdictions or across time, with some jurisdictions or time periods having &lt;sup>5 A general discussion of factors to consider in choosing methods and measurements in regulatory learning can be found in Cary Coglianese, Measuring Regulatory Excellence, in ACHIEVING REGULATORY EXCELLENCE 291-305 (Cary Coglianese ed., 2017) [hereinafter Coglianese, Measuring Regulatory Excellence]. &lt;sup>6 Cross-sectional analysis means analysis of data collected across at least two groups or jurisdictions, with one that is subject to the intervention (such as regulation) and one that is not.
 See Cary Coglianese, Empirical Analysis and Administrative Law, 2002 U. ILL.
-L. REV. 1111, 1117-19.

-&lt;sup>7 Longitudinal analysis is a research design that involves repeated observations of the same subjects over a period, where variation in the intervention occurs over time (i.e., data before and after an intervention is introduced).
-See Cary Coglianese, Measuring Regulatory Performance: Evaluating the Impact of Regulation and Regulatory Policy, Organization for Econ.
-Co-Operation and Dev.
-[OECD] Expert Paper No. 1 39 (Aug.
-2012) [hereinafter Coglianese, Measuring Regulatory Performance].
+L. REV. 1111, 1117-19. &lt;sup>7 Longitudinal analysis is a research design that involves repeated observations of the same subjects over a period, where variation in the intervention occurs over time (i.e., data before and after an intervention is introduced).
+See Cary Coglianese, Measuring